 As per Twitter instructions, we prepared our mixture in a tall jug, at a ratio of ? ? full-fat Coca Cola, to ? ? whole milk.
 This gave us 750ml to spread around the whole team.
 Judging by the terrified expression on almost every member’s face, it looked like being more than enough to go around.

 Reviews were mixed - in the same way that putting a dead mouse in a blender and garnishing it with chocolate sprinkles is a mix weighted heavily towards the horrendous.
 Initial reactions ranged from swearing to frantic, confused hand-flapping.
 It took a while before anyone could form a coherent sentence.
 Then the comments came flooding in.

 Perhaps the most confusing thing about Milk Coke is the metallic tang that it leaves on your palate.
-With a consistency close to the water you’d find at the bottom of a glass after cleaning a paintbrush, it tastes like you’ve infused iron filings into a Yakult.
+With a consistency close to the water you’d leave behind after cleaning a paintbrush, it tastes like you’ve infused iron filings into a Yakult.
 The combination seems to accelerate the fermentation of the milk, making it taste like it’s on the turn.
 It is both bizarre and upsetting in equal measure.

 However, despite the horrified reactions from most of the guinea pigs, it wasn’t all bad news.
 One chef, who likened it to a “thin Coke float” initially compared it to “sweet fizzy milk” - although she later complained of “weird hiccups” 15 minutes after first tasting it.
 Two others were even more positive, with one going so far as to say that they “quite liked it”.